Tools for Researchers and Practitioners

 The SNAP-Ed Toolkit helps SNAP-Ed Implementing Agencies across the country find evidence-based interventions and explore the SNAP-Ed Evaluation Framework in order to strengthen impact towards the goal of helping SNAP-eligible households make healthy eating and physical activity choices on a limited budget.

-Evidence-Based Interventions Developed at HPDP
+Tools and Interventions Developed at HPDP

 The “Active Communities Tool” helps cross-sector teams create an action plan for improving community built environments that promote physical activity.
 The tool is based on the Community Guide’s recommendations for built environmental approaches to increase physical activity.